Demographic history of Vojvodina: Historical preview

-Principality of Hungary/Kingdom od Hungary
+Principality of Hungary/Kingdom of Hungary

 9th century

 When Hungarians arrived to Central Europe (in 896), this region was populated exclusively by Slavs.

 15th century

 In the 15th century, according to opinion of various researchers, South Slavic (Serbian and Croatian) population was dominant in Syrmia and southern Banat, while Hungarian population was dominant in Bačka and northern Banat.
 Some 194,000 inhabitants might have been living on the present-day territory of Vojvodina in 1495.
 That number was calculated is based on data of the tax inventory.
 Some 52 townships (civitas, oppidium) and 801 villages could be found in the area, in which Hungarians are likely to have constituted the majority of population.
 According to this view, the population of the area included 148,000 Hungarians (76.1% of population), 39,000 Serbs (20%), and 7,500 Croats (3,9%).

 However, calculation of demographic data from this time period can be described as vague and of a rather varied nature, due to the lack of censuses that would collect comprehensive ethnic information.
 For the time of the Hungarian royal tax registration in 1495, conclusions for a probable absolute or relative „ethnic" majority of the population living in the area were drawn from the given sources through analysing direct references of „ethnic nature", in most cases by the linguistic analysis of taxpayers' names and that of geographical names.